 Statistics from the SOC are tabulated only for the United States and four Census Regions.
 The SOC does not have a large enough sample size to make state or local area estimates.

-Public-use microdata files are available for purchase beginning with data for 1999.
+Public-use microdata files are available for download.
+The data begin in 1999.
 The files allow for tabulation of selected estimates by the nine Census Divisions.
 The annual microdata files contain information on all sampled single-family houses started, completed, and/or sold during the year.
 Houses authorized by building permits but not started at the end of the year, under construction at the end of the year, or for sale at the end of the year are also included.
 The files contain data on more than 60 physical and financial characteristics.
 Please go to the microdata documentation for more information.

 The only series on new residential construction that is available at a smaller geographic area is the housing units authorized by building permits.
 Building permits data are collected from individual permit offices, most of which are municipalities; the remainder are counties, townships, or New England and Middle Atlantic-type towns.
 Because building permits are public records, local area data can be published without any confidentiality concerns.
 From local area data, estimates are tabulated for counties, states, Metropolitan Areas, Census Divisions, Census Regions, and the United States.
 Please go to the Building Permits Survey for more information.

 The design of the monthly sample that has been used since January 2005 is as follows:

 The Survey of Construction sample design consists of three stages: (1) a subsample of the 2004 Current Population Survey (CPS) primary sampling units (PSUs), which are are land areas (groups of counties, towns or townships within a state) that represent the entire United States; (2) selection of permit/non-permit areas; and (3) selection of permits.